vch9/GaCre-GaPla/README.md

 # GaCre GaPla - Project C++
 # LOA Université de Paris

-By Benjamin viau and Valentin Chaboche, supervised by Jean-Baptiste Yunès
+By Benjamin Viau and Valentin Chaboche, supervised by Jean-Baptiste Yunès

 ## Purpose
 The purpose of this project is to develop two applications: